borkerprotocol/borker-server/README.md

 Borker is a first-of-its-kind, Twitter-like microblogging platform built on top of the Dogecoin p2p network.
 Borker is open-source, decentralized, borderless, permissionless, pseudonymous, immutable, and censorship-resistant.

-**Borker-Server serves three purposes:**
+**Borker-Server serves two purposes:**
-  1. Syncing and parsing blocks from the dogecoin blockchain that conform to the borker protocol spec.
-  2. Persisting borker-specific data synced from the Dogecoin blockchain.
+  1. Syncing and persisting borker-specific data synced from the Dogecoin blockchain.
-  3. Serving up a REST API consumable via http.
+  2. Serving up a REST API consumable via http.

 ## API Documentation
 ### Users API: